fourjuaneight/blog/content/posts/2021-the-void-year.md

 ---
 title: '2021: The Void Year'
 description: 'After a rough year, 2021 was shaping up to be a rough one as well.
 And, for all intents and purposes, it was.
 But somehow I cannot recall much about it.
-It feels like a void in my memory.
-And I think I know why.'
+Every day was more or less the same.'
 date: 2021-12-29
 tags:
   - monthly-notes